PS C:\Users\user> rclone about cloud-chunker:

 So I will continue to test how it goes when first remote will be not enough for a large file.

-is a default policy according rclone documentation.
-So the app set another policy?union
+BTW epmfs is a default policy according rclone documentation.
+So the app set another policy?

 That let rclone to use the first remote which is completely empty.